farcasterxyz/hub-monorepo/apps/hubble/src/addon/README.md

 That means that when you start an iterator:
 1. JS code will fetch a page full of keys and values from rust
 2. Close the iterator right after.
-3. Calls the async callbacks with the cached key, value parirs, which can take as long as needed.
+3. Calls the async callbacks with the cached key, value pairs, which can take as long as needed.
 4. Go back to step 1 to get the next page of key, value pairs.

 This should be handled transparently from JS.